Stumbling Upon Aphantasia

 If you wish to learn more about Schrödinger’s cat, here’s a video that explores this concept in greater depth.

-This thought experiment always fascinated me.
+This thought experiment has always fascinated me.
 When I started thinking about Schrödinger’s box, I started to see similarities with my own experience of memories.

 Let’s use the example of my mother.